 The short answer is – yes.
 A lot of times companies will market their dietary supplement as having medicinal properties and that is a clear violation of U.S. regulations and FDA guidelines.
 These illegal products are sold directly over the Internet, at herbal shops, and other outlets.
 A recent study indicates that dietary supplements are associated with 18 percent of all liver injuries reported in the U.S.

-Contact an Experienced New Jersey Personal Injury Attorney at Greenberg, Walden & Grossman, LLC
+Contact an Experienced New Jersey Personal Injury Attorney at Greenberg & Walden, LLC

-If you or a loved one has suffered injury or wrongful death from a dietary supplement or herb, you can seek relief and justice from a knowledgeable and experienced New Jersey Personal Injury Attorney at Greenberg, Walden & Grossman, LLC.
+If you or a loved one has suffered injury or wrongful death from a dietary supplement or herb, you can seek relief and justice from a knowledgeable and experienced New Jersey Personal Injury Attorney at Greenberg & Walden, LLC.

-At Greenberg, Walden & Grossman, LLC our lawyers champion the cause of the people, providing victims of negligent parties with legal advocacy and litigation to help them recover financially – in the form of a settlement or a court-ordered award.
+At Greenberg & Walden, LLC our lawyers champion the cause of the people, providing victims of negligent parties with legal advocacy and litigation to help them recover financially – in the form of a settlement or a court-ordered award.
 To speak with one of our New Jersey personal injury attorneys or to schedule a free, initial consultation with one of them, call us at (201) 528-6928 or email us using the contact form on this page.